 Typically, character grade will include both heartwood and sapwood and allows a wider range of color variation.
 Knots are larger and you should expect checks (cracks across the growth ring) and possibly some end shake (cracks between the rings).
 Filler will be used, the color of which is carefully selected to complement the wood rather than to match it exactly, and it may vary from batch to batch.

-Known as either natural or rustic grade this allows a virtually limitless size and number of knots.
+Known as either rustic grade or natural grade, this allows a virtually limitless size and number of knots.
 Heartwood will be used, there will be color variation, sapwood and filler; you should also expect checks (cracks across the growth ring) and possibly some end shake (cracks between the rings).
 The color of the filler is carefully selected to complement the wood rather than to match it exactly and it may vary from batch to batch.

 Sapwood is the living part of the tree through which water and sap flow.
 It tends to be lighter in color than the heartwood, and certain fuming, smoking and coloring processes emphasize it since it doesn’t react to these treatments to the same degree.
 By definition sapwood contains more moisture, however this is no cause for concern since all Havwoods’ wood has been carefully dried and its stability is ensured when supplied in an engineered form.

 These white, ribbon-like medullary rays are an indication that the plank has been crafted from quarter-sawn wood.
 Checks and shakes usually occur at the end of a board and may be cut off.